-If your situation meets the definition of urgent under the law, your request will be reviewed as soon as possible; generally within 72 hours.
+If your situation meets the definition of urgent under the law, your request will be reviewed as soon as possible; generally, within 72 hours.
 An urgent situation is one in which your health may be in serious jeopardy or, in the opinion of your physician; you may experience pain that cannot be adequately controlled while you wait for a decision on your appeal.
-If you believe your situation is urgent, you may request an urgent review.
-You may also request a simultaneous external review.
+If you believe your situation is urgent, you may request an urgent review or a simultaneous expedited external review.